BuffaloShark/BuffaloShark/README.md

 <h1 align="center">Hi 👋, I'm Mike Hardy</h1>
 <h3 align="left">Code that works.
 Design that wows.
 With a strong command of frontend frameworks and a background in Adobe’s trenches, I make the frontend punch.</h3>

-- 👨‍💻 All of my projects are available at [http://www.mhardydesign.com](http://www.mhardydesign.com)
+- 👨‍💻 You can see examples of my work at [http://www.mhardydesign.com](http://www.mhardydesign.com)

 - 📫 How to reach me **hardym30@gmail.com**